wilseypa/warped2-models/models/pandemic/visualize/README.md

 Create a heatmap effect for US county projection
 Create server setup to host website
 Investigate mongodb for a database
+The tooltip for county data makes scrollbars visible when the mouse is near edges of the screen

 ## **Resources**
 https://www.youtube.com/watch?v=aNbgrqRuoiE  --Help for US state map